Disability

 DisabIlITY AND LEAVING Care Thematic Interest Group

-Welcome to the INTRAC thematic interest group on disability and leaving care.
 Established in June 2020, the purpose of this thematic interest group is to bring together researchers with a particular interest in the experiences of disabled care leavers.

-In recognition of the varying definitions and models of disability used in different service, country and cultural contexts, a broad definition of disability will be applied that is inclusive of a range of physical, mental, intellectual or sensory impairments which may or may not have been formally diagnosed and other disability-related categories, such as, special educational needs.
+In recognition of the varying definitions and models of disability used in different service, country and cultural contexts, a broad definition of disability is applied that is inclusive of a range of physical, mental, intellectual or sensory impairments which may or may not have been formally diagnosed and other disability-related categories, such as, special educational needs.

 • Regional and national policy impacting on support for disabled care leavers across childcare, leaving care and disability fields.